EnrichMint Events are supported in part by a grant from the Michael Tuch Foundation.

 Cantu is on the Drama Faculty at Bennington and Dramaturgical Advisor to the Mint.
 She received a D.F.A. in Dramaturgy and Dramatic Criticism at Yale School of Drama.
 Her book American Cinderellas on the Broadway Stage: Imagining the Working Girl from “Irene” to “Gypsy” is now available through Palgrave Macmillan.

-“A Radical affair…” Nonconformists and Liberal Politics.
+“Where’s the Nonconformist conscience?”
+Nonconformists and Liberal Politics.

 George Robb, William Patterson University

 Saturday, February 2, after the Matinee